Kalaivani-19/AR-Ticket/README.md

 <img src = "images/repo card Ar Ticket.png"/>

-### An augmented reality application that reads a QR code with an Ar.js code embedded in it and displays the information in Augmented Reality
+### An AR ( Augmented Reality ) Web application that reads a AR code embedded over native ticket and displays the information in AR ( Augmented Reality ).

 -------------------
 ##  Built Using ⚙️